cdluminate/ProdL/ProdL.md

 * Carefully read and try to understand the output of programs.

 * [Ask questions in a smart way.](http://www.catb.org/~esr/faqs/smart-questions.html)

+* Be sensitive to the definitions of terms and mathematical things.

 ### 0.2.
 Programming Languages